TYPO3-extensions/sphinx/Documentation/WritersManual/DocsTypo3Org/Index.rst

 	    github_branch: master

 where ``xperseguers/t3ext-sphinx`` is the relative URI in ``http://github.com/xperseguers/t3ext-sphinx``.

+The button will be visible the next time you publish your extension to TER.

 .. note::
 	Every official TYPO3 manual, guide and reference is using this option, making it a breeze to contribute if you